iRedSC/lessfancypants/README.md

 texture reading is a fairly expensive operation in shaders

-original fancypants does all the calculation in frag shader for some reason, which means everything is calculated for every single pixel of armor on the screen
+original fancypants does all the calculation in the fragment shader for some reason, which means everything is calculated for every single pixel of armor on the screen

 it also uses a `for` loop that reads the texture `O(N)` times where `N` is the amount of custom armors